Skip to main content

 References:

 Corwin M, Haley KL, Potocnik A, Reichneker C, & Tillson A. (2025).
 You can do that in a hospital?
 Using the acute care FOURC model in treatment.
-Seminar to be presented at: American Speech-Language Hearing Association Annual Convention.
+Seminar presented at: American Speech-Language Hearing Association Annual Convention.
 Washington DC.

 Potocnik A, Corwin M & Haley KL (2025, May).
 Acute care aphasia assessment & intervention: Applying the FOURC acute care model.
 Roundtable presented at: Clinical Aphasiology Conference, Albuquerque, NM.